State-dependent broadband X-ray Timing Reconfiguration in the Changing-look AGN NGC 1566: Introduction

 \section{Introduction}

 Changing-look active galactic nuclei (CL AGNs) provide a valuable opportunity to probe rapid changes in the inner accretion flow across different radiative states.
+They are characterized by the appearance or disappearance of broad optical emission lines, often accompanied by large continuum changes on timescales much shorter than expected from standard thin-disc viscous evolution.
+The discovery of the changing-look quasar SDSS J015957.64+003310.5 demonstrated that quasar-like objects can undergo such transitions on humanly accessible timescales \citep{LaMassa2015}, while subsequent statistical studies have shown that large-amplitude optical variability is closely connected to the CLAGN phenomenon \citep{MacLeod2016}.
+In many cases, multiwavelength observations favour intrinsic accretion-flow changes over line-of-sight obscuration alone as the primary driver of the transition (e.g. Ruan et al. 2016; Noda \& Done 2018; Ricci \& Trakhtenbrot 2023).
+Recent long-term multiwavelength monitoring of NGC 3822 similarly associated the changing-look transitions with changes in the Eddington ratio rather than with variable obscuration \citep{Layek2025}.

-Multiwavelength observations increasingly suggest that, in many cases, their dramatic transitions are driven primarily by intrinsic accretion-flow changes rather than by line-of-sight obscuration alone \citep[e.g.][]{RicciTrakhtenbrot2023,NodaDone2018}.
-NGC 1566 is one of the best-studied examples, particularly following its extreme 2018 outburst \citep{Oknyansky2019,Parker2019}.
+NGC 1566 is one of the best-studied nearby changing-look Seyfert galaxies, particularly following its extreme 2018 outburst \citep{Oknyansky2019,Parker2019}.
 Broadband X-ray studies showed that, near the peak of the outburst, the source displayed the spectral properties of a Seyfert 1 nucleus and that its behaviour was most likely associated with intrinsic accretion-flow evolution \citep{Parker2019}.
-Later work further showed substantial changes in both the soft excess and the broadband continuum, together with systematic evolution in the disc, soft-excess, and coronal properties, supporting a reconfiguration of the inner radiative structure \citep{Jana2021,TripathiDewangan2022}.
+Later work further showed substantial changes in the disc, soft excess, and broadband continuum, together with systematic evolution of the warm and hot Comptonizing regions, supporting a reconfiguration of the inner radiative structure \citep{Jana2021,TripathiDewangan2022}.
+These spectral results indicate that the 2018 event was not a simple luminosity rescaling, but involved substantial changes in the disc--corona system.

-In contrast, the broadband timing behaviour of NGC 1566 remains much less well constrained.
-The bend frequency $f_{\rm b}$ in the power spectral density (PSD) defines a characteristic variability timescale, $t_{\rm b}=1/f_{\rm b}$, so a shift in $f_{\rm b}$ implies a corresponding change in the dominant X-ray variability timescale \citep{McHardy2004,McHardy2006}.
-Bend frequencies measured in different energy bands can also provide clues to how the variability-producing regions are coupled \citep[e.g.][]{ArevaloUttley2006,Uttley2014}.
-This makes NGC 1566 an especially useful target for testing whether its changing-look transition is accompanied by a measurable evolution in characteristic X-ray timing behaviour.

-Here we combine long-term \textit{Swift} monitoring with high-time-resolution \textit{XMM-Newton} observations to model the broadband X-ray PSD of NGC 1566 in its dim and bright states.
-We ask whether the bend frequency shifts significantly between states, and whether the soft--hard timing relation evolves as well.
-We show that the broadband PSD is reconfigured between the dim and bright states, with significant changes in both the bend frequency and its energy dependence.